sparkfun/Qwiic_Template_Py/README.md

 ```
 Implementation
 -----------------
-To keep the implementation simple and minimize resource needs, there are few design requirements when implementing a new qwiic I2C driver.
+To keep the implementation simple and minimize resource needs, there are few design requirements when implementing a new Qwiic I2C driver.
 Each driver implements a class that encapsulates all interations with the underlying I2C device.
-This class implements a simple interface that enables the higher-level functionality provided by the overarching [qwiic package](https://github.com/sparkfun/Qwiic_Py).
+This class implements a simple interface that enables the higher-level functionality provided by the overarching [Qwiic package](https://github.com/sparkfun/Qwiic_Py).

 The specific implementation requirements are as follows